pstampy/extlinkcustommsg/README.md

     });
     </script>

 This will take any a href that isn't internal, add the "external" class, and then show the message when the link is selected.
-This doesn't take into account https sites - if "$('a[href^="http:" was changed to "$('a[href^="https:" this would swap the problem.

 ## Custom message based on URL